tonethar/IGME-235-Shared/notes/posting-to-banjo.md

 1. Click the *Connect* button or similar to connect to banjo
 1. Upload your files to the `www` folder or a sub-directory of `www`
 1. Set the file permissions to `644` for files and `755` for folders.
 You can usually do this by right-clicking on each file and choosing "properties" or "permissions"
-1. Be sure to confirm that your files have been properly posted by pointing a browser at `http://people.rit.edu/abc1234` - note that `www` is NOT in the URL.
+1. Be sure to confirm that your files have been properly posted by pointing a browser at `http://people.rit.edu/abc1234` - note that the `www` folder is NOT in the URL after your username.